Tarrasch/cs-7637-lecture-note/september_7th_frames_continued.markdown

 ---

-For feedback, please patch this document by pull requesting in [my github repo][repo].
+For feedback, please patch this document by *pull requesting* on [my github repo][repo].
 If your uncomfortable with github, you can email me at
 <rarash@gatech.edu>.